joemoose/dungeoneers.d20/docs/2 Equipment.md

 ## Usage

 Most items have three **uses** as an abstract method to track resource consumption or wear and tear on adventuring gear.
 After all three uses are marked, the item is depleted, broken, or destroyed.
-Usage can be repaired on items such as weapons and armor for 10% of the original cost per use removed.
+Usage can be repaired on things such as weapons and armor for 10% of the original cost per use removed.

 - **Weapons, armor, and ammunition**: After a fight, roll **d6** for each item used during the battle.
 On **5-6**, mark a usage.
 - **Other equipment**: If used in a way that could break or deplete it, the GM may ask you to mark usage.